Vencislav0/TimeWiseAndGamesplayAutomationTests/README.md

-I dump all my projects and learning stuff about Automation development that i see fit to be archived in here. to run the tests u must pull all the dependencies('npm install' in the terminal will be enough)
+To run the project use "npm install" to pull all the dependencies, "npm start" and "npm run server" in seperate terminals to run the web app